kgateway-dev/kgateway/docs/content/guides/gloo_federation/federated_configuration.md

 EOF
 ```

-As you can see in the spec for the FederatedUpstream resource, the placement settings specify that the Upstream should be created in the kind-remote cluster in the gloo-system namespace.
+As you can see in the spec for the FederatedUpstream resource, the placement settings specify that the Upstream should be created in the `local` cluster in the `gloo-system` namespace.
 The template settings define the properties of the Upstream being created.

 Once we run the command, we can validate that it was successful by running the following: